Patient Rights and Responsibilities

 Ronald McDonald House of West Georgia

-Ronald McDonald House of West Georgia is a home-away-from-home for families of sick or injured children receiving treatment at one of Columbus Regional Health’s facilities.
-The house is located at the intersection of 20th Street and Hamilton Road just two blocks north of Midtown Medical Center.
+Ronald McDonald House of West Georgia is a home-away-from-home for families of sick or injured children receiving treatment at one of Piedmont Columbus Regional’s facilities.
+The house is located at the intersection of 20th Street and Hamilton Road just two blocks north of Piedmont Columbus Regional Midtown Campus.

 Families staying at Ronald McDonald House are asked to pay a minimum fee for each night's lodging.
 The fee is waived for families that cannot afford to pay.
 Families who are eligible to stay at Ronald McDonald House must be referred by the Social Services department.